3kwa/datoms/README.md

 A datom has 4 properties:

-* entity: the *thing* you want to record information about (akin to primary key)
+* entity: the *thing* you want to record information about (akin to primary key).
-* attribute: a *label* for the information you want to record
+* attribute: a *label* for the information you want to record.
-* value: the information itself (JSON serializable)
+* value: the information itself (JSON serializable).
-* time: when datom was stored
+* time: when datom was stored.

     >>> from datoms import Datom
     >>> datom = Datom('entity', 'some/attribute', 'value')